Hours after Oshiomhole's suspension, APC announces new NWC members

-The National Working Committee of the ruling All Progressives Congress (APC) has confirmed Waziri Bulama as its acting National Secretary.
+The National Working Committee of the ruling All Progressives Congress (APC) has confirmed Waziri Bulama as its acting National Secretary, the party’s spokesperson has said.

+However, a member of the NWC earlier questioned that announcement, saying the committee never reached such resolution and party chairman Adams Oshiomhole only ordered the party spokesperson to make the announcement after Mr Oshiomhole was suspended by a court on Wednesday.

-Mr Waziri was approved alongside ex-Oyo governor, Abiola Ajimobi and Paul Chukwuma who are to serve in the capacities of the Deputy National Chairman (South) and National Auditor of the party respectively.
-This is based on their nomination from their regions’ leaders.
+Mr Waziri was approved alongside ex-Oyo governor Abiola Ajimobi and Paul Chukwuma who are to serve in the capacities of the Deputy National Chairman (South) and National Auditor of the party respectively, party spokesman Lanre Issa-Onilu said in a statement.

+He said their choice is based on their nomination from their regions’ leaders, a claim other leaders of the party have disputed.

-The NWC’s decision was made public following the decision of the High Court in Abuja to suspend the party’s national chairman, Adams Oshiomhole.
+The NWC’s decision was made public hours after an Abuja High Court suspended Mr Oshiomhole as the party’s national chairman.

 Justice Danlami Senchi hinged his verdict on the earlier vote of no confidence passed on Mr Oshiomhole by his primary ward in Edo State.